Trafficking of children

-Trafficking of children is a form of human trafficking and is defined by the United Nations as the "recruitment, transportation, transfer, harboring, and/or receipt" kidnapping of a child for the purpose of slavery, forced labour and exploitation.
-This definition is substantially wider than the same document's definition of "trafficking in persons".
-Children may also be trafficked for the purpose of adoption.
+Trafficking of children, also known as child trafficking, is a form of human trafficking and is defined by the United Nations as the "recruitment, transportation, harbouring, or receipt of a child" for the purpose of slavery, forced labour, and exploitation.
+This definition is substantially broader than the same document's definition of "trafficking in persons".
+Children may also be trafficked for illegal adoption.
+Illegal adoptions violate multiple child rights norms and principles, including the best interests of the child, the principle of subsidiarity and the prohibition of improper financial gain.
+According to the anti-trafficking organization Love146, it is estimated that over three million children worldwide are being victimized in sex trafficking and child labour.